ninatrue/web-mapping-curriculum/class-2/README.md

 Leaflet is a JavaScript library used to build interactive maps.

 5. How has web map rendering changed over the years?

 6. What is the basemap-overlay paradigm and how are GL maps different?

 Exercises to do on your own:

 1. Keep learning!
 Try one more of the Web apps tutorials on the [Mapbox help page](https://docs.mapbox.com/help/tutorials/#web-apps) and submit your completed tutorial to your GitHub project.

+Submitted under projects

 2. Head to the [Mapbox GL JS examples page](https://docs.mapbox.com/mapbox-gl-js/examples/) and pick two examples under the user interactions section.
 What kind of interactions do you see?
 Why might you use each of those interactions?

+1. "Create draggable Marker" - user can drag a marker and get coordinates.
+Users might find this helpful when looking at a map of green space, wild lands, trails, natioanl parks, etc. where there are no addresss.

+2. "Filter symbols by text input" user can type in a feature class and only symbols of that feature class will be displayed.
+This is helpful if a user is looking for a certain type of attraction with a city.
+They can search "coffee shops" and the map will filter out everything but "coffee shops".

 3. If you didn’t finish the “code together” exercise, please do so before next week.